samanthahamilton/samanthahamilton/README.md

   Some Quick Info
  </blockquote>

-- 👯 I’m looking to collaborate on: Projects that need help with editing, documentation, and communication
+- 👯 I’m looking to collaborate on: Projects that need help with editing, documentation, and communication.
-- 🌱 I’m currently learning: Various programming languages
+- 🌱 I’m currently learning: Various programming languages.
-- 💬 Ask me about: Anything nutrition, physiology, or animal science related
+- 💬 Ask me about: Anything nutrition, physiology, or animal science related.
-- 📫 How to reach me: On [GitHub](https://github.com/samanthahamilton), [LinkedIn](https://www.linkedin.com/in/shamilton-darlingdocs), and through my portfolio, [darling docs](https://www.darlingdocs.com/)
+- 📫 How to reach me: On [GitHub](https://github.com/samanthahamilton), [LinkedIn](https://www.linkedin.com/in/shamilton-darlingdocs), and through my portfolio, [darling docs](https://www.darlingdocs.com/).
-- ⚡ Fun fact: My dog is a Spanish greyhound (a Galgo Español) but has a French name ("Guimauve" = marshmallow)
+- ⚡ Fun fact: My dog is a Spanish greyhound (a Galgo Español) but has a French name ("Guimauve" = marshmallow).